claygilk/Hackathon/README.md

 ## Back End API Documentation

 The source code for the back end of this project is located in the `/node` directory.
-The back end consists of an Express server REST API that can perform read and write operations on a MongoDB database.
+The back end consists of a REST API built with Node.js/Express that can perform read and write operations on a MongoDB database.
 The database is only used to keep track of high scores.

 This Express server was containerized with Docker and hosted on Google Cloud Run.